Cinémathèque française: History

 The collection emerged from the efforts of Henri Langlois and Lotte H. Eisner in the mid 1930s to collect and screen films.
 Langlois had acquired one of the largest collections in the world by the beginning of World War II, only to have it nearly wiped out by the German authorities in occupied France, who ordered the destruction of all films made prior to 1937.
 He and his friends smuggled huge numbers of documents and films out of occupied France to protect them until the end of the war.

 On 9 April 1938 three young Belgian intellectuals, André Thirifays, Henri Storck and Piet Vermeylen, who had been organising the film club Le Club de l'Écran since 1931, decided not only to screen quality films, but also to actively contribute to the preservation of film history.
 Encouraged by Henri Langlois, with whom they had built up a close relationship, they founded the Belgian Film Archive.

 After the war, the French government provided a small screening room, staff and subsidy for the collection, which was relocated to the Avenue de Messine.
 Significant French filmmakers of the 1940s, and 1950s, including Robert Bresson, René Clément, Henri-Georges Clouzot and Jacques Becker frequented screenings at the Cinémathèque.
 Directors of the New Wave (la Nouvelle Vague) school — Alain Resnais, Jacques Rivette, François Truffaut, Jean-Luc Godard, Claude Chabrol, Roger Vadim, Jacques Doniol-Valcroze, and Pierre Kast — also received much of their film education by attending the collection's screenings.

 A meeting in 1945, in Basel between Langlois and Freddy Buache led, via Lausanne's first film club, to the founding in 1950 of the Swiss Film Archive.

 In 2003, film critic Serge Toubiana became general manager of the Cinémathèque in April, a position he held until December 2015.
 From September 2003 to June 2007, the producer and director Claude Berri is president of the Cinémathèque, succeeding Jean-Charles Tacchella.

 On February 28, 2005, the halls of the Palais de Chaillot and the Grands Boulevards were closed and the new site of the Cinémathèque française, at 51 rue de Bercy, opened to the public on September 28.

+Costa-Gavras (right), then-president of the Cinémathèque, attending Steven Spielberg's (left) Masterclass [Paris - Jan.
+9th, 2012].

 On January 1, 2007, the Cinémathèque française merged with the BiFi.
 From June 2007, Claude Berri being ill, it was chaired by Costa-Gavras.
 In January 2016, critic Frédéric Bonnaud succeeded Serge Toubiana as general manager.

+In 2026, the Cinémathèque française marked its 90th anniversary with a program titled "90 Ans de Passion," involving the restoration of 90 "lost" films from the Langlois era.
+This milestone coincided with the centenary of Marilyn Monroe's birth, which the institution commemorated with a major retrospective and exhibition, "Marilyn: Le Centenaire," running from April to July 2026.